-The next step is usually to define the Green strain $\mathbf{G} = 1/2(\mathbf{F}^T \mathbf{F} - \mathbf{I})$, and compute stress and forces based on \mathbf{G} .
-We do not do this, however, since \mathbf{G} is invariant with respect to all orthogonal transformations, including reflection, and is therefore incapable of detecting element inversion.
-Furthermore, \mathbf{G} is already nonlinear in the deformation, and it is therefore more difficult to interpret the large deformation behavior of a constitutive model based on \mathbf{G} than one based on \mathbf{F} , which is linearly related to deformation.
-Thus, for the remainder of this paper, we make the (nonrestrictive) assumption that the constitutive model is written explicitly in terms of \mathbf{F} .
+Once we have F, the next step is usually to define the Green strain $\mathbf{G} = 1/2(\mathbf{F}^{T}\mathbf{F} - \mathbf{I})$, and compute stress and forces based on G. We do not do this, however, since G is invariant with respect to all orthogonal transformations, including reflection, and is therefore incapable of detecting inversion.
+Furthermore, G is already nonlinear in the deformation, and it is therefore more difficult to interpret the large deformation behavior of a constitutive model based on G than one based on F, which is linearly related to deformation.
+Thus, for the remainder of this paper, we make the (nonrestrictive) assumption that the constitutive model is written explicitly in terms of F.